How do you say SWMS?

 What does SWMS do?

-SWMS aims to mentor and promote women in all the marine sciences.
-Resources and opportunities are posted on the SWMS website.
+SWMS aims to promote women in all the marine sciences.
+Resources and opportunities are posted on our website and social media pages.
 An annual workshop is organized where women can present their work and network with peers in their field.

 Who can be a member of the society for women in marine science?